Can Mental Health Conditions Cause Anxiety After Eating?

 For some, these maladaptive habits might develop as a coping mechanism for unsettled surroundings.
 Consuming excess food, restricting calories, or binging and purging are actions that can be controlled.
 However, this behavior is often harmful to the individual and can have severe consequences, such as illness or death.

 Over time, these maladaptive eating patterns may lead to serious medical issues such as malnutrition, conditions affected by low blood sugar, organ damage, and anemia.
 Eating disorders are particularly prevalent in teenagers and young adults.
-The causes of these eating disorders are numerous, and it can be challenging to determine what sparked certain behaviors for certain people.
+The causes of these eating disorders are numerous, and it can be challenging to determine what sparked certain behaviors in certain people.

 If you are experiencing symptoms of an eating disorder, reach out for professional support as soon as possible.
 Many support options are available for these mental health challenges; you don't have to go through treatment alone.